Atlas975/Notes/MachineLearning/Machine_learning_features.md

 - A high quality feature needs to have three main characteristics
 - **Repeatability**: should be reliably detectable in different instances eg different angles / luminance when it comes to images
 - **Saliency**: should be usefully descriptive and distinctive eg an image feature should contribute towards accurate analysis and decision making
+- **Compactness**: impacts matching speed, limited / smaller features can be beneficial in terms of memory use and how quickly a feature is matched.
+Especially crucial in real-time applications